skywalkgame/blog-post/content/docs/spring24/23_/_index.md

 Future research directions for byte models include:

-- Reducing training costs to make byte model training more feasible;
+- Reducing training costs to make byte model training more feasible.
-- Expanding the model and dataset sizes to accommodate a wider range of native binary data and handle larger digital media files such as high-resolution images and videos;
+- Expanding the model and dataset sizes to accommodate a wider range of native binary data and handle larger digital media files such as high-resolution images and videos.
 - Improving performance in underexplored tasks involving native binary data across various application domains.